kidaa30/ohimanual/content/3_best_approaches.md

 ![Note that Habitat Extent appears in several goal model functions. ](https://docs.google.com/drawings/d/1HtrwjFi1Lod6B687nNTUPqK-MTAr9uwShooHUIu3Le4/pub?w=790&h=258)

-#### Do Fisheries goals and pressures together

-Do the **Wild-Caught Fisheries** model and the fisheries-related pressures together.
-This is because you will already be searching for data on commercial high bycatch and low-bycatch, which are also used as pressures layers.
-While you are working on **Mariculture**, you should also consider how your

 #### Linkages: Note the connections between pressures and goals

+You should note the connections between your goals and the pressures and resilience that affect them.

+For instance, you should do the fisheries goals and pressures together.
+The **Wild-Caught Fisheries** model uses functional relationships that rely on catch data, which may lead to information on commercial high- and low-bycatch.
+Bycatch data are used in the pressures layers and affect other goals such as, **Livelhoods and Economies** and **Biodiversity**, but perhaps not **Food Provision**, and so it will be good to think about those connections as you go through the data discovery process. <!--- @Julie is this the right place for 'the idea of greedy goals'?--->

-Climate change appears in several places in the global index, and will certainly influence numerous goals in your assessment.
-You will see that climate pressures include UV radiation, Sea Surface Temperature (SST, sea-levle rise (SLR), ocean acidification, and influence in the Global model the goals for Natural Products, Carbon Storage, Coastal Protection, Sense of Place, Livelihoods and Economies, and Biodiversity.
+Another example is how climate change impacts will appear in your assessment.
+Climate change pressures layers can include UV radiation, Sea Surface Temperature (SST), sea-level rise (SLR), ocean acidification.
+These impacts might affect such goals as **Natural Products**, **Carbon Storage**, **Coastal Protection**, **Sense of Place**, **Livelihoods and Economies**, and **Biodiversity**.

 In the case of Global 2012, the **Clean Waters** goal is very much linked to the pressures because the same data layers for pressures are used as the input layers for the status.
 Note that because trash is also a pressure, it affects other goals as well, including **Tourism and Reacreation**, **Lasting Special Places**, **Livelihoods and Economies,** and **Species**.

+These connections will become more clear as you go through the OHI+ assessment process.

+***